 Chapter 6: Discussion/Conclusion Section(s)

-Strategies for Discussion/Conclusion Communicative Goal 4: Establishing Additional Territory
+Strategies for Discussion/Conclusion Communicative Goal 1: Re-establishing the Territory

 Here are two examples of how you can accomplish this strategy:

 - It is not inconceivable, then, that whilst the sector perhaps rightly distinguishes a wide variety of professional tasks, the homogeneous nature of its personnel places too heavy a burden on all their shoulders – and hence on the sole training program for the job.
 The fact is that in countries like the theUnited Kingdom (see Peeters, 2008) and the United States (Hyson &Biggar, 2006), which have long had a variety of training schemes leading to a variety of qualifications – associate, foundation, Bachelor’s, and Master’s degrees, at both initial licensure and advanced level – there is clearly greater differentiation in the nature and level of content standards (see also Busch-Rossnagel & Worman, 1985)

 - A relationship between carbohydrates and rooting of cuttings has been reported (Bartolini et al. 1996, 2000; Murai et al. 1999), but high carbohydrate content has not always been associated with high rooting and sprouting potential, as this study showed.
 Hansen et al. (1978) and Veierskov et al. (1982) observed a negative correlation between carbohydrates and rooting (when light was given to alter stock plant carbohydrate content).